fadhli00/MITTR/Phase 4: Credential Access/SAM Hive Extraction/README.md

 ## Overview

 **Objective**
 Obtain credential material from the compromised host to support privilege escalation and lateral movement.
-The attacker extracts password hashes and memory-resident credentials for offline cracking and credential reuse.
+Password hashes and memory-resident credentials are extracted for offline cracking and credential reuse.

 **MITRE ATT&CK Mapping**
 - **Tactic:** TA0006 – Credential Access